dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

   </tr>
   <tr>
     <td><b>Re-usability</b> Feature X should result in 0kg additional embodied carbon</td>
-    <td>A new feature should make use of existing hardware.
+    <td>A new feature or app should make use of existing hardware, e.g.must run on existing cluster.
 Assumes existing hardware with spare capacity
 </td>
     <td>U</td>
     <td>Hardware efficiency</td>
   </tr>
   <tr>
-    <td><b>Emissions efficiency</b> Service should generate &lt N gCO2 /user/day</td>
+    <td><b>Emissions efficiency</b> Service should generate &lt;x gCO2 /user/day</td>
-    <td>Having an emissions rate to aim for gets development teams to consider efficiency with a concrete number to aim for on a new implementation</td>
+    <td>Having an emissions rate to aim for gets development teams to consider efficiency from the start</td>
     <td>O/C/G</td>
     <td>Carbon aware, Energy efficiency</td>
   </tr>
   <tr>
-    <td><b>Emissions</b> Service B should generate 10% less emissions than existing service A per request</td>
+    <td><b>Emissions</b> Service B should generate 10% lower emissions than existing service A per request</td>
     <td>Drives gradual improvement over a known existing service as organisational knowledge develops</td>
     <td>O/C/G</td>
     <td>Carbon aware, Energy efficiency</td>
   </tr>
   <tr>
     <td><b>Efficiency</b> Service should use no power when not serving requests</td>
-    <td>For a service not heavily used this drives developers towards an architecture is not wasting energy with nothing happening, e.g. scaling to 0 or serverless</td>
+    <td>For a service not heavily used this drives developers towards an architecture that is not wasting energy with nothing happening, e.g. scaling to 0 or serverless</td>
     <td>O/C/G</td>
     <td>Energy Efficiency</td>
   </tr>
   <tr>
-    <td><b>Emissions efficiency</b> Workflow should result in  &ltN gCO2 per submission across all components</td>
+    <td><b>Emissions efficiency</b> Workflow should result in  &lt;x gCO2 per submission across all components</td>
-    <td>Ensures that the aggregate energy being used in a workflow is considered and measured and also helps ensure energy isn’t wasted when not processing submissions. </td>
+    <td>Ensures that the aggregate energy being used in a workflow is considered and measured.</td>
     <td>O/C/G</td>
     <td>Carbon aware, Energy efficiency</td>
   </tr>